maxthraxx/chronicler/README.md

 ---

-📜 License
+## 📜 License

-This project is source-available and licensed under the PolyForm Shield 1.0.0 license.
+This project is source-available and licensed under the **PolyForm Shield 1.0.0** license.

-    ✅ You are free to view and audit the source code for transparency.
+- ✅ You are free to view and audit the source code for transparency.

-    ✅ You are free to use the compiled application for non-commercial purposes.
+- ✅ You are free to use the compiled application for non-commercial purposes.

-    ❌ You are not permitted to modify, redistribute, or use the source code to create a competing product.
+- ❌ You are not permitted to modify, redistribute, or use the source code to create competition.

-Please see the LICENSE file for the full license text.
+Please see the [LICENSE](https://github.com/mak-kirkland/chronicler/blob/main/LICENSE) file for the full license text.